Faisal Al-Ghamdi: Club career

 Al-Ghamdi began his career at the youth team of Al-Ettifaq.
 He signed his first professional contract with the club on 12 December 2019.
 He made his first team debut for Al-Ettifaq on 5 May 2022 by coming off the bench in a 4–0 away win against Al-Taawoun.
 He made his first start for the club on 11 May 2022 in the 2–0 defeat to Al-Hilal.

 On 7 September 2023, Al-Ghamdi joined Al-Ittihad on a five-year deal.
 On 1 September 2024, Al-Ghamdi joined Belgian club Beerschot on a one-year loan, making his debut in a 4–0 derby loss at Royal Antwerp at the end of the month.
 On 10 May 2025, he scored his first goal for Beerschot from a penalty in a 4–2 win over Cercle Brugge during the relegation play-offs.

 International career

 Saudi Arabia U20

 Al-Ghamdi was part of the squad that qualified for the 2020 AFC U-19 Championship.
 He made 2 appearances during the qualifiers.
 Al-Ghamdi was also part of the squad that participated in the 2020 Arab Cup U-20.

 Saudi Arabia U23

 Al-Ghamdi earned his first call-up for the Saudi Arabia U23 national team during the 2021 Islamic Solidarity Games.
 He made 4 appearances throughout the competition as the Green Falcons finished in second place, earning a silver medal.
 Al-Ghamdi was also included in the squad that won the 2022 WAFF U-23 Championship.

 In June 2023, he took part in the Maurice Revello Tournament in France with Saudi Arabia.

+Saudi Arabia first team

+Al-Ghamdi made his debut for the senior Saudi Arabia national football team in 2023, transitioning from youth to full international level.
+He has since become a regular squad member, earning 17 caps and scoring his first international goal on 21 January 2024 during the 2023 AFC Asian Cup.